ENCODE-DCC/caper/DETAILS.md

 	:-----|:-----
 	--dry-run|Caper generates all temporary files but does not take any action.
 	--str-label, -s|Caper's special label for a workflow.
 This will be used to identify a workflow submitted by Caper --docker|Docker image URI for a WDL.
-You can also use this as a flag.
-You can also use this as a flag to use Docker image defined in your WDL as a special comment `#CAPER docker [IMAGE]`.
+You can also use this as a flag to use Docker image defined in your WDL's `meta` section under the key `default_docker`.
+THIS WILL BE OVERRIDEN BY `docker` DEFINED IN EACH TASK's `runtime`.
 	--singularity|Singularity image URI for a WDL.
-You can also use this as a flag to use Singularity image defined in your WDL as a special comment `#CAPER singularity [IMAGE]`.
+You can also use this as a flag to use Singularity image defined in your WDL's `meta` section under the key `default_singularity`.
+THIS WILL BE OVERRIDEN BY `singularity` DEFINED IN EACH TASK's `runtime`.
-	--no-build-singularity|Local singularity image will not be built before running/submitting a workflow --singularity-cachedir|Singularity image URI for a WDL
+	--conda|Conda environment name to run a WDL task.
+You can also use this as a flag to use Conda environment defined in your WDL's `meta` section under the key `default_conda`.
+THIS WILL BE OVERRIDEN BY `conda` DEFINED IN EACH TASK's `runtime`.
 	--db|Metadata DB type (file: not recommended, mysql: recommended, in-memory: no metadata DB) --file-db, -d|File-based metadata DB for Cromwell's built-in HyperSQL database (UNSTABLE) --db-timeout|Milliseconds to wait for DB connection (default: 30000)